 The responsibility for overseeing the correct management of the Swiss contribution lies first with the Swiss PI.
 The Swiss PI, together with their institution, must ensure that expenditure reflects the realities and is consistent with the work done, also for the part claimed by the PIs from the partner countries.
 Then, the SNSF controls the financial reports of the Swiss contribution in connection with the project progress and on the basis of the supporting documents (receipts, reports, etc.) attached to the reports.
 The SMPs must verify the financial reports for the national contribution according to their own defined processes/rules.
-The financial reports submitted by the SMPs.
+The financial reports submitted by the Swiss PI will be shared with the SMPs.